Enabling Traffic Throttling

 Mind the following:

-Traffic can be throttled only between the backup infrastructure components on which Veeam Data Movers are deployed.
-These components differ depending on a data protection scenario.
+Traffic can be throttled between the backup infrastructure components on which Veeam Data Movers are deployed and also capacity tier of the scale-out backup repository.
+The components differ depending on a data protection scenario.
 The following table shows this dependency.

 Backup to a Microsoft Windows or Linux backup repository*